johndohoneyjr/updated-vault-guides/identity/ssh-mfa/vagrant/README.md

 # Summary
 This guide demonstrates the following:
-- Sentinel enforcement of Okta multi-factor authentication
+- Sentinel enforcement of Okta multi-factor authentication for EGP access
-- SSH certificate authority access management based on Okta MFA
-- SSH one-time password access management based on Okta MFA
+- MFA Login
-- AWS secret backend allowing for short-lived AWS credentials

 ## Prerequisites
 1. Vagrant installed